Editor’s note: This interview with Ian Moyse was recorded for Coding Over Cocktails - a podcast by Toro Cloud.

 Processing the pain points

-Moyse reiterates that most organizations have made decisions for the reasons that they felt right at the time, while looking at what technology and resources was available to them.
+Moyse reiterates that most organisations have made decisions for the reasons that they felt right at the time, while looking at what technology and resources was available to them.

 "It's the unpacking of the old – the emotive tie to what you've done before that draws you into it."
 But with cloud adoption, this is one of the pain points which are part of the process.